 Total Return Swaps.
-Each Fund may enter into total return swap contracts for investment purposes.
+A Fund may enter into total return swap contracts for investment purposes.
 Total return swaps are contracts in which one party agrees to make periodic payments based on the change in market value of the underlying assets, which may include a specified security, basket of securities or security indices during the specified period, in return for periodic payments based on a fixed or variable interest rate of the total return from other underlying assets.
 Total return swaps may be used to obtain exposure to a security or market without owning or taking physical custody of such security or market, including in cases in which there may be disadvantages associated with direct ownership of a particular security.
 In a typical total return equity swap, payments made by a Fund or the counterparty are based on the total return of a particular reference asset or assets (such as an equity security, a combination of such securities, or an index).
 That is, one party agrees to pay another party the return on a stock, basket of stocks, or stock index in return for a specified interest rate.
 By entering into an equity index swap, for example, the index receiver can gain exposure to stocks making up the index of securities without actually purchasing those stocks.
 Total return swaps involve not only the risk associated with the investment in the underlying securities, but also the risk of the counterparty not fulfilling its obligations under the agreement.

 Credit Default Swaps.
-Each Fund may enter into credit default swap transactions for investment purposes.
+A Fund may enter into credit default swap transactions for investment purposes.
 A credit default swap may have as reference obligations one or more securities that are not currently held by a Fund.
 A Fund may be either the buyer or seller in the transaction.
 Credit default swaps may also be structured based on the debt of a basket of issuers, rather than a single issuer, and may be customized with respect to the default event that triggers purchase or other factors.
-As a seller, a Fund would generally receive an upfront payment or a fixed rate of income throughout the term of the swap, which typically is five years, provided that there is no credit event.
+As a seller, a Fund would generally receive an upfront payment or a fixed rate of income throughout the term of the swap, which typically is between six months and three years, provided that there is no credit event.
 If a credit event occurs, generally the seller must pay the buyer the full face amount of deliverable obligations of the reference obligations that may have little or no value.
+The notional value of the credit default swap will be used to segregate liquid investments for selling protection on credit default swaps.
 If a Fund were a buyer and no credit event occurs, the Fund would recover nothing if the swap is held through its termination date.
 However, if a credit event occurs, the buyer may elect to receive the full notional value of the swap in exchange for an equal face amount of deliverable obligations of the reference obligation that may have little or no value.